SriVignesh-G/Experiment--04-Half-Subtractor-and-Full-subtractor/README.md

-# Nmae: Sri Vignesh G
+# Name: Sri Vignesh G
 # Reference No: 23012556

 # Experiment-03: Implementation of Half Subtractor and Full subtractor